curiouscurrent/curiouscurrent/README.md

 - 👋 Hi, I’m @curiouscurrent
 - 👀 I’m interested in learning about new technologies,more interested to learn about deep learning
 - 🌱 I’m a coding newbie
+-  follow codinggirl_anusharepo to know about my ongoing projects

 <!---
 curiouscurrent/curiouscurrent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.